 Salary Range: $55,000.00 to $61,000.00, Annually

 The Manager, Federal Programs is a key role for delivering on The Washington Center’s mission to students to provide them with a transformational experience – setting them on a course of achievement and leadership.
-The Manager, Federal Programs serves as the first line of support for TWC’s interns and our federal agency partners focused on supporting a diversity talent pipeline.
-This person is responsible for the implementation of paid internship programming, while also managing a portfolio of students and facilitating professional development opportunities targeted at enhancing workforce readiness.
+The Manager, Federal Programs serves as the first line of support for TWC’s participants and our federal agency partners focused on supporting a diversity talent pipeline.
+This person is responsible for the implementation of fellowships that include paid internship programming, while also managing a portfolio of students and facilitating professional development opportunities targeted at enhancing workforce readiness.

 - Provide all clients with excellent customer service by answering questions and providing information in a timely manner.
-Clients may include but are not limited to: federal agencies points of contact, travel and housing companies, students, and university/college officials.
+Clients may include but are not limited to federal agencies points of contact, travel and housing companies, students, and university/college officials.

 - Plan and lead periodic check-ins with and reporting to partner agencies.